Allen Lambert: The TD Centre

-Allen Lambert's most visible achievement, and a source of great personal pride, was the construction of the Toronto Dominion Centre.
-He viewed it as a tangible statement of the Bank's position in the forefront of industry.
-After rejecting a number of design proposals, Lambert turned to the great German/American architect Mies van der Rohe to develop a plan for a complex of buildings that would revolutionize the Toronto landscape.
+Lambert's was involved in the construction of the Toronto Dominion Centre.
+He viewed it as a tangible statement of the bank's position in the forefront of industry.
+After rejecting a number of design proposals, Lambert turned to the German/American architect Mies van der Rohe to develop a plan for a complex of buildings that would revolutionize the Toronto landscape.
 Now considered a Mies masterwork, the Centre is a lasting testament to Lambert's vision and imagination.
 William Thorsell, CEO of the Royal Ontario Museum, wrote in a tribute to Allen Lambert: "For those who build, it is not a question of whether a legacy remains, but what its quality is.
 In Athens, in the Yucatan, in Paris, architecture still speaks eloquently centuries after so much else of value is gone.
 In 1967, a banker insisted that Toronto be remembered with respect."

 Honours

-In 1976, he was made an Officer of the Order of Canada.

-He was named to the Canadian Business Hall of Fame in the Class of 1985.
+In 1976, he was made an Officer of the Order of Canada, and was named to the Canadian Business Hall of Fame in the Class of 1985.

-Over 170 Order of the Business Hall of Fame Companions serve as inspiring examples for all young Canadians and are featured in a display in the Allen Lambert Galleria located at Brookfield Place in Toronto, Ontario.
+The Business Hall of Fame Companions is featured in a display in the "Allen Lambert Galleria" located at Brookfield Place in Toronto.

 Additionally, he received numerous honorary degrees from several of the major Canadian institutions.